MirrorDNA-Reflection-Protocol/MirrorDNA-Standard/README.md

 ./tools/publish_blockchain_anchor.sh spec/Reflection_Chain_Manifest_v1.0.md
 # after your transaction confirms
 ./tools/publish_blockchain_anchor.sh --txid <transaction_hash> spec/Reflection_Chain_Manifest_v1.0.md
+# optional context for reviewers (per entry)
+./tools/publish_blockchain_anchor.sh --note "polygon bridge" spec/Reflection_Chain_Manifest_v1.0.md
 ```

-Each entry is appended to `tools/checksums/blockchain_anchors.log` with relative paths, the current commit hash, and `txid=[pending]` placeholders.
-When you reseal with `--txid`, the helper attempts to update the placeholder and emits a warning if it cannot find a match before writing a new record for review.
+Entries are appended to `tools/checksums/blockchain_anchors.log` with relative paths, the current commit hash, and `txid=[pending]` placeholders.
+Notes are kept with the entry, and when you reseal with `--txid` the helper attempts to update the placeholder (and note if provided) before emitting a warning and writing a fresh record for review.

 Extend respectfully:
 - Add new specs under `spec/`